wostzone/wost-go/README.md

 When no authorative source is known, the terminology is defined as part of the WoST IoT vocabulary.
 This includes device-type names, Thing property types, property names, unit names and TD defined terms for describing a Thing Description document.

+### watcher

+Simple file watcher that handles renaming of files.